kthiru-44/kthiru-44/README.md

 ## About Me

-I began my journey with IBM’s *Basics of Quantum Information* and *Fundamentals of Quantum Algorithms* courses, which provided a foundation in measurement theory, circuit design, and algorithmic reasoning.
+I began my journey with IBM’s *Basics of Quantum Information* and *Fundamentals of Quantum Algorithms* courses, which provided a foundation in measurement theory, circuit design, and algorithmic rea[...]
 Building on this, I document my progress through open-source projects that combine physics intuition with computational execution.

 ---